dustinpfister/blog_posts/_posts/python-standard-library-sys.md

 categories: python
 layout: post
 id: 777
-updated: 2021-01-15 15:05:58
+updated: 2021-01-17 11:35:30
-version: 1.10
+version: 1.11
 ---

-The [sys library](https://docs.python.org/3.7/library/sys.html) in python seems to come up a lot in code examples, so it would make sense to write on post on this library.
+The [sys library](https://docs.python.org/3.7/library/sys.html) in python seems to come up a lot in code examples, so it would make sense to write a post on this library.

 One major feature is that this library can be used as a way to get any positional argumnets that might have been passed to the script when it was called.
+This is one of the first things I like to learn how to do when it comes to learning a new programing lanague, at least when it comes to a lanague and enviorment that can eb used to create scripts that can be called in a command line interface.

 However there are a number of other features in the librray that are also worth looking into with a few quick code examples.

 <!-- more -->

-## 1 - Using the argv
+## 1 - Using the argv property

 The major feature that I think I should get to right away with the sys library is that this library is how I go about getting positional arguments in python.
 For a very basic example of this say I have a python script called argv.py and at the very top O have the python shebang which is a feature that I often add to any script that I aim to make exacutabule in a posix system.
 After that I just import the sys librray and then the argv prop of the sys module is where I can get to any positional argumnets that might have been given.
 The first index of this argv sequence is the name of the binray used, but index value 1 forward are the positional argumnets.